Michael Thomas (footballer, born 1967): Liverpool

 Thomas made his Liverpool debut five days after signing, on 18 December 1991.
 In a repeat of his Arsenal debut, his first match for Liverpool was against Tottenham Hotspur (though this time at White Hart Lane), coming on as a substitute for Jan Mølby in the 56th minute of a 2–1 victory.

 Thomas scored his first goal for the Reds on 18 January 1992 in league victory over Oldham Athletic at Boundary Park.
 His first season at the club culminated with an FA Cup victory at Wembley against Sunderland.
 After a goalless first 45, Thomas scored the opening goal of the final after 47 minutes with a spectacular shot from a Steve McManaman cross.
-A second goal from Ian Rush made the final score 2–0, earning Thomas his first medal for his new club.
+An assist for Ian Rush's second goal sealed Thomas' contribution for his first silverware with Liverpool.
 However, after that, injuries began to blight Thomas's time at Anfield.
 He became a squad player who was largely used as cover for the likes of Jamie Redknapp and John Barnes.

 The 1994–95 season saw Thomas claim his only other winner's medal during his time at Anfield, when the Reds won the League Cup final against Bolton Wanderers.
 Thomas was an unused substitute on the bench during that game, which saw McManaman scoring both the team's goals as Liverpool won 2–1.
 Thomas then helped Liverpool reach the 1996 FA Cup final, where he saw five minutes of action after coming on as an 85th-minute substitute for Rob Jones.
 He couldn't help the Reds prevent a 1–0 defeat at the hands of Manchester United.
 1996–97 was a disappointing campaign for a Liverpool side who finished fourth in the Premier League after leading it during the winter, but Thomas re-emerged as a first team regular following the absence of Jamie Redknapp due to injury problems.
 However, when Redknapp was fully fit for the 1997–98 season, Thomas found himself on the sidelines again.